 In theory, you understand how photovoltaic (PV) solar systems work—silicon panels capture sunlight and turn it into electricity.
-But now you’ve finally got your organization talking about using solar power for business, so you need to know exactly how solar systems work in real life—i.e., What’s it take to get solar panel installation rolling?
+But now that you’ve finally got your organization talking about using solar power for business, you need to know exactly how solar systems work in real life.
+In other words: What’s it take to get solar panel installation rolling?
 How do you get commercial solar panels installed?
 What all’s involved in planning for solar power?

-Good questions.
+Those are all good questions.
 And the answers are not always obvious or easy to find.
-So here's a rundown on the pre-construction phase when your organization is working out how to get commercial solar panels installed.
+Here’s a rundown on the pre-construction phase, when your organization is determining how to install commercial solar panels so they can start benefiting your business.
 This is the stuff that takes place before any solar panels arrive.
 (Keep in mind that this is a general guide.
 Not all these steps will be followed in every situation.)

 - Call the solar company: There are many solar companies, and you should find the ones with a successful track record of solar panel installation.
 Ask around at organizations that have started using solar power for business recently, and don’t hesitate to ask the solar companies themselves for references.
 On the other hand, don’t expect to get an exact price quote or too many specifics right way.
 The company isn’t being dodgy—every installation is unique.

-- Design phase: The solar company’s engineers will make a schematic to illustrate how your specific solar installation should be designed.
-It will show how many panels will be needed for your power load and how they should be sited.
-It will also let you know what equipment upgrades might be needed on your end to accommodate the system.
-Expect a lot of back and forth with the audit team on your solar design as the details are worked out.
+- Design phase: The solar company’s engineers will create a schematic to illustrate how your specific solar panel installation should be designed.
+It will show how many panels are needed for your power load and how you should position them.
+The schematic will also show what equipment upgrades might be needed to accommodate the system.
+Expect a lot of back-and-forth discussion with the audit team as you work out the details.

 - The project manager steps in: Early in the process, your solar provider will designate a point person who can answer questions and will keep the project rolling.
-This project manager will handle things like applications, permitting, dealing with utilities, and paperwork in general.
+This project manager will handle tasks such as dealing with applications, permits, utilities and paperwork.
 It will be their job to keep all the parties updated.

-- Apply to the utility: Once the design gets settled, the project team will apply to all the necessary entities (local government, power company, etc.) for approval to build your solar system—obtaining any required permits.
-The solar provider will also present a schematic to the utility showing how your system will work.
+- Apply to the utility: Once the design gets settled, the project team will seek approval from all the necessary entities—such as the local government or power company—to obtain any permits required for your solar system.
+The solar provider will also present a schematic to the utility, showing how your system will work.
 The power company is likely to charge an application fee.
-It’s usually small—in the hundreds of dollars.
+It’s usually small (in the hundreds of dollars).
 Exceptionally large systems or complex interconnections can cause these costs to go up.

 It’s natural to wonder how long this process takes.
 Count on at least six months to a year.
 Some parts of the project will take longer than others.
 For instance, dealing with upgrades and getting approval can take weeks or months.